SamuelMelian/DAS-G01-2025/decisions/0001-architectural-software-style.md

 More info: https://developer.mozilla.org/es/docs/Glossary/MVC

 * Good, because it's very simple and has been used largely
-* Good, because of clear responsability separation
+* Good, because of clear responsibility separation
 * Bad, because of limited scalability
 * Bad, because of the difficulties integrating asynchronous processes